Felipe Baloy: International career

 Baloy scored Panama's first and only goal, so far, for the team in the World Cup.
 He captained the Panama national team for many years including in Russia 2018.
 He played alongside José Luis Garcés, Luis Tejada, Jaime Penedo among others.

 As youngster, Baloy played in the Panama U-20 squad which attempted to qualify to the 2001 FIFA World Youth Championship in Argentina.
 He made his senior debut for Panama in a May 2001 UNCAF Nations Cup match against Honduras and has, as of 17 November 2017, earned a total of 100 caps, scoring 3 goals.
 Pipe has represented Panama participating in the 2006 FIFA World Cup qualification.
 He was also part of the 2005 and 2007 CONCACAF Gold Cup Best XI.
 He also was part of the side that finished runner-up on both 2005 CONCACAF Gold Cup and UNCAF Nations Cup 2007.

 In May 2018 he was named in Panama’s preliminary 35 man squad for the 2018 FIFA World Cup in Russia.
 He figured in the final squad later on.
-On 24 June 2018, Baloy scored the first Panama goal in a World Cup match in the 1–6 loss against England.
+On 24 June 2018, Baloy scored Panama's first ever goal in a World Cup match in the 1–6 loss against England.
 He retired from international football after Russia 2018.
 In Russia he became the oldest debutante to score in a World Cup match.